-The 3rd meeting of the Committee of experts on the Protection of Lawyers (CJ-AV) in charge of drafting an international legal instrument on the protection of lawyers was held in Brussels from 8 to 10 November 2022.
+The 3rd meeting of the Committee of experts on the Protection of Lawyers (CJ-AV) in charge of drafting an international legal instrument on the protection of lawyers was held in Strasbourg from 8 to 10 November 2022.
 The Observatory participated as an observer, represented by Laurence Roques, who summarised the content of the meeting as follows:

 “Massimo Audisio, who represented the OIAD at the first two meetings, recalled that these meetings had focused on the binding nature of the instrument, with a sub-question concerning the procedure for monitoring the binding nature of it.
 Even though a large majority of States were in favour of the binding nature of the instrument, given the lack of unanimity (Turkey opposed it), this question was postponed until later.

 This meeting was dedicated to study the substantive articles of the convention.
 It was agreed to postpone consideration of the preamble until the end, once all the articles of the convention have been agreed, which is more coherent as it will be easier to write it once a consensus has been reached on the content of the convention.

 Discussions were focused on both definitional and translation issues between the English version (the original version, as it is the language of the writer) and the French version.

 - The question of the definition of a lawyer, which covers very different categories according to the legal systems, should it be defined in the text of the convention or, on the contrary, referred to national legislation as proposed by the CCBE.
 The discussion remains open.
 What about lawyers who have been disbarred or prevented from joining a bar for political reasons?
 The risk with the second option is to make the convention too restrictive and lose effectiveness, whereas with the first definition there is a risk that states will refuse to sign the convention.